-By the end of the program, Gabe was only waking once a night for a feed, at most two, and had learned the tools he needed to put himself to sleep.
+By the end of the program, Gabe’s night waking had shown a dramatic reduction from 6 times a night to only once a night for a feed, at most two, and had learned the tools he needed to put himself to sleep.
 Napping also dramatically improved, from short 20-minute, spontaneous naps to 3 regular naps per day.
 The first nap is now at least an hour long, and the first or second nap are over 2 hours, sometimes even 3.

 - Inconsistent naps

 - 1 wake per night

 - 3 consistent naps

 “I can’t really praise our Dream Baby Sleep consultant enough.
 We never had to wait more than 40 minutes for an email response, and that included Thanksgiving and the day after.” – Dan